lilprof01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script 9-john_doe gives user all permission and group read and execute but other users write and execute The script 10-mirror_permissions allows specified file to take a files attributed permissions The script 11-directories_permissions sets all subdirectory to be executable by everybody
+The script 9-john_doe gives user all permission and group read and execute but other users write and execute The script 10-mirror_permissions allows specified file to take a files attributed permissions The script 11-directories_permissions sets all subdirectory to be executable by everybody The script 12-directory_permissions makes a directory with an execute permission for only the user The script 13-change_group transfers the ownership of the file hello to the group school